wevbarker/Martensite/README.md

 The name "Martensite" derives from the hard, strong crystalline structure formed during rapid quenching of steel - analogous to how this system strengthens applications through rigorous AI-driven critique.

 ## Quick Start

+For confident super-users.
+If you're less comfortable in the terminal, proceed step-by-step through [Installation](#installation) below.

 ```bash
 # Install dependencies